raheemiqram/job-scheduler/README.md

 ### **1. Prerequisites**
 Ensure you have the following installed:
 - Python 3.10+
-- PostgreSQL (or SQLite)
+- PostgreSQL
 - Redis (for Celery)
-- Node.js (if using WebSockets with a frontend)
+- Javascript (if using WebSockets with a frontend)

 ---